imjoseangel/sandbox/docs/terminatingpod.md

 >The kubelet monitors resources like memory, disk space, and filesystem inodes on your cluster's nodes.
 When one or more of these resources reach specific consumption levels, the kubelet can proactively fail one or more *Pods* on the node to reclaim resources and prevent starvation.

-During a cluster upgrade check your node drain:
+During a cluster version update, check your node drain:

 ```sh
 kubectl get nodes